IPhone 13: Availability by country

+Reception

+TechRadar praised the iPhone 13 for its design, battery life, and powerful hardware, but criticized the absence of a 120 Hz display.

 Repairability

 Some iPhone 13 parts are paired to the motherboard.
-The user is warned if a paired component (e.g. screen, battery) is replaced by independent repair shops, and the Face ID sensors may completely cease to function if replaced.
+The user is warned if a paired component (e.g. screen, battery) is replaced by independent repair shops, the Face ID sensors may completely cease to function if replaced.
 On later iOS versions, Apple removed this limitation.
 Apple technicians have a proprietary software tool to pair components.